 I empower HashiGirls™ to understand their bodies and advocate for their own health.

-I am a Precision Nutrition Level 1 Certified Health Coach, I am a Certified CrossFit Coach (Level 1), I have an Eat To Perform Level 1 Certification, I have a B.S. in Science Health Information Management, and I have been a Nutrition Coach for over ten years serving hundreds of successful clients and HashiGirls.
+I’m a Precision Nutrition Level 1 Certified Health Coach, a Certified CrossFit Coach (Level 1), I have an Eat To Perform Level 1 Certification plus a B.S. in Science Health Information Management, and Hashimoto’s Coach (before it was even a thing), serving hundreds of successful clients and HashiGirls™.